 Their response was to put in some rules on new card applications.
 These rules vary for each bank and are continually changing.
-One of the most hated restrictions is Chase’s 5/24 rule.
+One of the first of these restrictions people will encounter is Chase’s 5/24 rule.

 At face value, it seems to be an easy rule to understand, but I still see constant questions online where people get confused about the details.
 What counts?
 What doesn’t?
 Why’d I get denied for a card?
-I’ll try to go over some of the most misunderstood parts of the 5/24 rule and explain what it means to you and if you should even care.
+I’ll try to go over some of the most misunderstood parts of the 5/24 rule, explain what it means to you, and if you should care.

-Chase’s 5/24 rule first surfaced in 2015 when people started getting denied for the Sapphire Preferred and Freedom cards for having too many recent applications.
+Chase’s 5/24 rule first surfaced in 2015 when people started getting denied for the Sapphire Preferred and Freedom cards.
+On the denial, the reason given was they had too many recent applications.
 While not written into any card application, through crowdsourcing in the points and miles community it was pieced together that the limit was 5 cards in the last 24 months.
 Thus the ‘5/24’ moniker was claimed.

 Sure, there was a short time where a mention of it showed up on a card application but that was quickly removed.
 Now, you just need to know that it exists or run the chance of being tripped up by it when applying for a new card.
 Why Chase refuses to put this rule in writing is one of the mysteries of the points and miles universe.
 Everyone knows it exists, but there’s officially nothing to say that it does.
 But trust us, it does.
 Like a black hole.
 You can’t see it, but be sure that it’s there.